jefeish/presentation-template/README.md

 ### How do I create/add images or diagrams ?

-- For diagrams we recommend using [drawio](https://www.drawio.com), It's images are safed as XML files and can be exported to SVG, PNG etc. VS Code also has a Drawio plugin to support IDE based development.
+- For diagrams we recommend using [drawio](https://www.drawio.com), it's images are safed as XML files and can be exported to SVG, PNG etc. VS Code also has a Drawio plugin to support IDE based development.
 - For images simply add them to the `/docs/images` folder and reference them in your Markdown slide.

 >**NOTE:** Binary files such as `.png` etc. can increase the size of the Repo siginificantly!
 Try to use text based image sources, such as `.svg`.